tidy-finance/website/docs/index.md

 This book is licensed to you under [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 The code samples in this book are licensed under [Creative Commons CC0 1.0 Universal (CC0 1.0), i.e., public domain](https://creativecommons.org/publicdomain/zero/1.0/).
 <!-- ## Acknowledgements {.unnumbered} -->

 <!-- ... -->

 ## Colophon {.unnumbered}

 This book was written in RStudio using `bookdown`.
-The website is hosted with github pages and automatically updated after every commit.
+The website is hosted with GitHub Pages and automatically updated after every commit.
 The complete source is [available from GitHub](www.github.com/voigtstefan/tidy_finance).
 We generated all plots in this book using `ggplot2` and its classic dark-on-light theme (`theme_bw()`).

 This version of the book was built with R version 4.2.1 (2022-06-23, Funny-Looking Kid) and the following packages: